 11th Annual The Galleria at Fort Lauderdale’s Men of Style

 Thursday, Nov.
 30, 2017, 6-9 pm

-You are invited to attend The Galleria at Fort Lauderdale’s 11th Annual Men of Style.
+You are invited to attend The Galleria’s South Florida Ford Men of Style presented by Signature Grand and Orchard Supply Hardware.
 This special evening of food, fashion and fun recognizes 12 of Broward’s leading men as honorees, each representing a participating charity.
 The Art and Culture Center’s honoree for 2017 is Ben Wesley.

 Join the Challenge